dougeby/IntuneDocs/InTuneDocs/DeployUse/manage-internet-access-using-managed-browser-policies.md

 Deploy the app, ensuring that you select the managed browser policy on the **Mobile App Management** page to associate the policy with the app.

-For more information about how to deploy apps, see [Deploy apps to mobile devices in Microsoft Intune](deploy-apps-to-mobile-devices-in-microsoft-intune.md).
+For more information about how to deploy apps, see [Deploy apps in Microsoft Intune](deploy-apps-in-microsoft-intune.md).

 ## Security and privacy for the managed browser